CLG Grants assist local governments in documenting and preserving historic buildings and archaeological sites.

 - Preparing feasibility studies and working drawings for property improvements

-Most grants are in the $3,000 to $6,000 range; the local government’s ability to match the grant is usually the limiting factor.
+Grant amounts are limited to a maximum $10,000.
+However most grants are in the $3,000 to $6,000 range; it all depends upon the local government’s ability to match the grant.
 If the proposed activities are eligible, it is almost certain they will receive funding.

 Local government responsibility